EberlyODL/heympbook/numbers_and_units.md

 To get a sense of scale and how big and small things compare, look at the following web resources.
 The [ Scale of the Universe website](http://www.onemorelevel.com/game/scale_of_the_universe_2012) offers a game that lets you zoom in and out in the universe.

 Here is a good video from Derek of Veritasium reviewing many of the concepts we have just discussed regarding scientific notation followed by an order of magnitude question.
+(Where they ask for "size," they mean the circumference.)
 [ciscode|rev=1|tool=elmsmedia|item=4706|entity_type=node|render=display_mode|display_mode=mediavideo]

 The direct hyperlink to the Youtube video is https://www.youtube.com/watch?time_continue=3&v=57z0NIPAtpo